List of Lucifer characters: Chloe Decker

 Chloe Decker is a LAPD homicide detective and Lucifer's partner.
 She is portrayed by Lauren German.

 She solves crimes with Lucifer after he takes an interest in her because she appears immune to his abilities.
 She, on her part, finds his "Lucifer-ness" both intriguing and hard to deal with.
 Due to an earlier incident concerning a cop shooting, she was ostracized by her fellow officers, resulting in her being partnered with Lucifer as her civilian consultant.
 Though she is against it at first, she warms up to him and agrees that his unconventional ways are useful, even if his personality often puts her nerves on edge.
 Lucifer frequently addresses her as "Detective" rather than by name.

 In season 1, Chloe is separated from her husband, Dan, also an LAPD detective, with whom she has a daughter, Trixie.
-After an attempt to get back together was sabotaged by Malcolm, they finally decide to divorce, though they remain good friends.
+After an attempt to get back together was sabotaged by Malcolm[who?], they finally decide to divorce, though they remain good friends.
 Her father, John Decker, was a LAPD officer killed in the line of duty.
-Chloe's widowed mother Penelope is an actress, as was Chloe herself, briefly.
-However, her only movie, Hot Tub High School, is now a source of embarrassment for her, as she had topless scenes in it.
+Chloe's widowed mother Penelope is an actress, as was Chloe herself, briefly, but her only movie, Hot Tub High School, is now a source of embarrassment for her, as she had topless scenes in it.
 The events of season 2 reveal that Penelope was barren and Chloe's conception was the result of a miracle, performed by God with assistance from Amenadiel.

 Though she initially denied any possibility of ever sleeping with Lucifer, despite his attempts at seduction, in the season 2 episode "Stewardess Interruptus", she realizes he has come to care for her as more than just a conquest and kisses him.
-However, after Lucifer discovers the truth about her birth, he quickly backpedals, believing he is protecting her.
+After Lucifer discovers the truth about her birth, he quickly backpedals, believing he is protecting her.
 During season 3, she finds herself the object of affection of both Lucifer and Marcus Pierce.
 Though she becomes briefly engaged to the latter, she breaks it off and kisses Lucifer again in the penultimate episode, "Quintessential Deckerstar", after he finally confesses his feelings for her.

 Chloe is highly skeptical of Lucifer's claims to be the Devil, but she is intrigued by the things she has seen him do, for which she struggles to find a logical explanation.
 In season 2's premiere, she tried to analyze a sample of Lucifer's blood to find out the truth, which forced Amenadiel to throw her off the trail by fabricating a plausible explanation for Lucifer's abilities.
-However, in the Season 3 finale, Chloe sees Lucifer's true face and finally realizes his claims were true.
+In the Season 3 finale, Chloe sees Lucifer's true face and finally realizes his claims were true.